-Can you sleep in a mattress on the floor?
+Can you sleep on a mattress on the floor?
 It is a question that many people moving out of home for the first time have asked.
-Yes you can, but there are certain things to be considered.

 Obviously, you are not going to go out and buy a mattress that is suitable for sleeping on the floor, unless you are planning to stay down there.
 Nevertheless, there are some mattresses that are more suitable for sleeping on the floor than others.

 - Handcrafted in the USA

 Look For Mattresses With Open Spaces and Air Movement